 Whilst there is anecdotal evidence of the impact this is having on species in Galapagos, there has been little robust, scientific research into the problem.
 However, according to expert scientists and local community leaders, Galapagos is now best placed of anywhere in the world to show how a marine reserve can tackle plastic pollution in our oceans.

-This long-term programme aims to support the Commission for the Responsible Use of Plastics in Galapagos, a local network of key stakeholders, to eliminate all single-use plastics from the Islands, working towards the world’s first plastic pollution free archipelago.
+This long-term programme aims to support the Galapagos National Park and other partners to reduce marine plastic pollution on the Islands, working towards the world’s first plastic pollution free archipelago.

 - Gather evidence on the impacts of plastics on Galapagos wildlife